-Setup the encryption protocol.
-Either DES or AES can be specified.
-When none is specified, DES is used.
+Specifies the encryption protocol.
+Either AES or DES can be specified.
+When none of these protocols are specified, AES is used by default.

 delete

 Makes the specified user unrecognized by the agent in the subsequent SNMP communication.

 passwd

 Changes the password of the specified user.
 Either authentication password or encryption password can be changed.
 If the -c option is not specified, both are applicable.
 If the -c option is not specified, the authentication password needs to match the encryption password.
 If not, it causes an error.
 If no option is specified, the prompt to require the password is displayed.
 The password is read but not displayed on the screen.